 EN 556-1:2001: Sterilization of medical devices – Requirements for medical devices to be designated “STERILE” – Part 1: Requirements for terminally sterilized medical devices EN 556-1:2001/AC:2006.

-For e.g. ISO 10993 (Biological evaluation of medical device) is series of semi-harmonized standards applicable to medical devices that come into direct or indirect contact with the human body.
+For e.g. ISO 10993 (Biological evaluation of medical devices) is a series of semi-harmonized standards applicable to medical devices that come into direct or indirect contact with the human body.
 ISO 10993-1 guides you on how to conduct a risk-based assessment of the device based on the material components, the manufacturing processes, time of exposure, duration of contact, and the intended use of the device.

 - At last, you may add applicable guidelines as per your device.

-- Once you have identified which standards are applicable to your device, it is very important to check versions of standards that are recognized by each target country, whether they recognize an international standard in full or have their own national version, and whether the standard is considered voluntary or mandatory.
+- Once you have identified which medical device standards are applicable to your device, it is very important to check versions of standards that are recognized by each target country, whether they recognize an international standard in full or have their own national version, and whether the standard is considered voluntary or mandatory.